 2. Play Color Cars

 One of my favorite screen-free activities for road trips is a game I made up for my son several years ago called Color Cars.
 Basically, assign a point value to each color.
 For example, one point for white and five points for blue.
-Your children get five points for each blue car they spot and one point for each white one.
-Then see who can get the highest score in a set amount of time or before the next pit stop.
+Your children then get five points for each blue car they spot and one point for each white one.
+See who can get the highest score in a set amount of time or before the next pit stop.
+My son still loves playing this simple game!

 3. Have a Scavenger Hunt